Tim's Cave Reimagined: Stewarding a Cultural Collection

 Peter J. Pilles, Jr. will speak about his experience at this site while working as the Forest Archaeologist for Coconino National Forest.

-Following the talk, join us for a complimentary reception with hors d’oeuvres, wine, and non-alcoholic beverages.
+Following the talk, join us for a reception featuring hors d’oeuvres, wine, and non-alcoholic beverages.